AdobeDocs/experience-platform.en/help/destinations/catalog/advertising/google-ad-manager-360-connection.md

 ## Destination specifics {#specifics}

-Note the following details that are specific to [!DNL Google Ad Manager 360 for PPID] destinations.
+Note the following details that are specific to [!DNL Google Ad Manager 360] destinations.

-* Activated audiences are created programmatically and populated in the Google platform and populated in the CSV file.
+* Activated audiences are created programmatically in the Google platform and populated in the CSV file.

 ## Supported identities {#supported-identities}